Getting Started with Blazor Toolbar Component

 </SfToolbar>

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to run the application.
-Then, the Syncfusion Blazor Toolbar component will be rendered in the default web browser.
+- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
+This will render the Syncfusion® Blazor Toolbar component in your default web browser.

 NOTE

-You can also explore our Blazor Toolbar example that shows you how to render and configure the toolbar.
+Explore the Blazor Toolbar example for demonstrations on how to render and configure the toolbar.